Using Dual-NIC LAN Redundancy for NFPA 72 Cybersecurity Network Vulnerabilities Compliance

 Digitize Is The Reliable Fire Alarm Monitoring Provider You're Looking For

-Digitize designs and implement redundant Local Area Networks (LANs) for headend units that ensure seamless connectivity, high availability, and fault tolerance.
+Digitize designs and implements redundant Local Area Networks (LANs) for headend units that ensure seamless connectivity, high availability, and fault tolerance.

 Digitize recently installed a System 3505 Prism LX (a fire alarm monitoring head-end unit) with dual-NIC PCB included.
 This was for a project on an Ivy League college campus that fixed their separated redundant networks by combining them into one dual-redundant network.